Fight Against Pregnancy Discrimination in Your Workplace

 It is never OK for an employer to mistreat you due to pregnancy or to use your pregnancy as an excuse for certain actions.
 While women most often are the victims of pregnancy discrimination, men can also fall victim.

-With it being so far-reaching, it is essential that you fight back when it happens to you.
+With it being so far-reaching, you must fight back when it happens to you.
 Seek the help of a pregnancy discrimination lawyer who can help you ensure this does not happen to anyone else.

 Pregnancy Discrimination Defined